mxportocarrero/git-commands/README.md

      AddKeysToAgent yes
      IdentityFile ~/.ssh/<example_ssh_key2>

-Keys to Agent allow to passphrase to be remembered after one correct authentication
+Keys to Agent allow to passphrase to be remembered after one successful authentication.
+You may need to start and Authentication agent for this feature to work

+    eval $(ssh-agent)

 Setting host aliases allow us to have multiple remotes